bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We do some scrambling on the ridge

-After seeing dry slopes of Robertson Peak we leave the ridge to climb it
+After seeing dry slopes of Robertson Peak we left the ridge to climb it

 Livingstone Range.
 The South End is right of centre.